kamranghafar/Track-360/README.md

 This is a portable, ready-to-deploy **binary version** of the Dashboard project.
 Everything you need is contained in this folder, including the database.

-**IMPORTANT**: This is a compiled binary distribution.
-Source code is not included or editable.
-The application runs using Python bytecode for security and intellectual property protection.

 ## Quick Start

 ### Windows Users